 The key is to ensure that all planned adaptations are defined a priori during trial design and before the trial begins.
 This avoids the perception of bias where adaptations to the trial are decided upon only after observation of ongoing trial data.
 Adaptive designs do not necessarily need to be complicated.
-A standard 3+3 dose-escalation design with a review of dosing in between cohorts is an adaptive design trial in which a committee is charged with deciding whether to dose-escalate, stop dosing, stop the trial, or even go to an intermediate dose.
+A standard 3+3 dose-escalation design with a review of dosing in between cohorts is an adaptive design trial in which a committee is charged with deciding whether to dose-escalate, stop dosing, stop the trial, or even go to an intermediate dose based on data observed thus far.
 The inclusion of an interim analysis can also be considered an adaptive design.